lanl/benchmarks/doc/sphinx/8_sparta/sparta.rst

 merit (FOM) is the harmonic mean of the QOI computed from the times between 300 and 600 seconds.

-A Python script (named ``sparta_fom.py``) is included within the repository to aid in computing this quantity.
+A Python script (:download:`sparta_fom.py <sparta_fom.py>`) is included within the repository to aid in computing this quantity.
 Pass it the ``-h`` command line argument to view its help page for additional information.

 System Information